How to Book Your UK Driving Test Online in 2026

 The DVSA operates exactly one official online booking service: gov.uk/book-driving-test.
 The service is free to use (the £62 fee covers the test itself, not the booking action) and runs 24 hours a day, 7 days a week.
 The candidate enters a driving licence number, a theory test pass certificate number, and a preferred test centre, and the service returns available slots.
 The booking confirms within minutes by email.
 The whole process takes around 5 minutes if a suitable slot is available.

 Third-party sites that promise to "find" or "book" tests for you are running automated scrapers on the same public gov.uk service.
 They charge between £20 and £50 for slot-watching, which is the only value they add.
-Some scrape ahead of the cap rule and offer to "secure" a booking, which is now blocked by the 28 May 2026 rule capping each learner to one active booking.
+Some scrape ahead of the cap rule and offer to "secure" a booking, which is now blocked by the 12 May 2026 rule limiting test booking to the learner themselves.
 The book driving test faster guide covers the legitimate fast-booking framework.

 The 5-step booking flow